sancsaini/StoryTellingWithData/FinalProjectPart1.md

 * [Research Payments](https://openpaymentsdata.cms.gov/dataset/Research-Payment-Data-Detailed-Dataset-2017-Report/pg9r-tqp5)

 ### Method and Medium
-The project will be Shorthand-based with only support for Desktop version.
-It will include visualizations mainly from Tableau.
+The project will be Shorthand-based.
+I'm only planning support for Desktop screens.
+The project will include some interactive maps along with visualizations mainly created using Tableau.
+I'll check with my test users if I should implement the functionality to search for payments made on a particular doctor on my own, or simply provide a link to CMS' search functionality.
+The former will be better since that will enable me to create custom visualizations to plot the expenses made on searched doctors.
+Since Shorthand uses images, I'll search for relevant images through Getty Images.
+I'll try to avoid photos of the Obama administration (which passed the Affordable Care Act which the Sunshine Act was a part of) inorder to avoid inducing party-based opinions on my story.